 You can use payment webhooks to get notification when a buyer makes a payment to the seller who is signed in to your application.
 The payments can be made using a Square API-enabled application or a Square product such as Square Point of Sale, Square Terminal, Square Invoice, or any other Square product.

 Every seller has a default location.
-The Payments API assumes the default location when you do not provide a location ID in a request.
+The Payments API assumes the default location when you don't provide a location ID in a request.
 For example:

-CreatePaymentrequest, if a location ID is not provided, Square assumes the default location of the seller.
-In a third-party application scenario, it is the default location of the seller for whom the application is taking the payment.
+CreatePaymentrequest, if a location ID isn't provided, Square assumes the default location of the seller.
+In a third-party application scenario, it's the default location of the seller for whom the application is taking the payment.

-ListPaymentrequest, if a location ID is not provided, the endpoint returns a list of payments taken at the default location.
+ListPaymentrequest, if a location ID isn't provided, the endpoint returns a list of payments taken at the default location.

 To find your default location name when taking a payment on behalf of yourself: